orstavik/JoiComponents/book/chapter6/Intro_Polyfills.md

 This produces simple, short code, but causes many browsers to download many unwanted files often.
 2. **Feature detection**.
 Find out which polyfills you need and download only these.
 This can greatly reduce the network traffic, but at the cost of more verbose, complex code.

+## How to polyfill web components?
+To use web components, you need three web component APIs:
+CustomElements, shadowDom and HTMLTemplate.
+Both Chrome and Safari support all three APIs (May 2018).
+Firefox supports the HTML Template API and supports CustomElements and shadowDom behind a flag.
+This means that more than 2/3 of your users no longer need to polyfill web components, and soon this number will rise to 85%.

+Due to the widespread support of web components APIs, most of your users no longer need any web component polyfills.
+In fact, if you choose to *polyfill always*, your users will have to download at least **3x as many JS files** as if you use *feature detection*.
+This is cavalier.
+Therefore, use **feature detection** when you are polyfilling web components.

 ### References
 * [webcomponentsjs](https://github.com/webcomponents/webcomponentsjs/).